sjtusr/starter-academic1/content/publication/2020-ICHMT/index.md

 ---
-title: "An improved full-spectrum correlated-k-distribution model for non-gray radiative heat transfer in combustion gas mixtures (International Communications in Heat and Mass Transfer vol. 114)"
+title: "An improved full-spectrum correlated-k-distribution model for non-gray radiative heat transfer in combustion gas mixtures"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here